 Images also require meta tags, referred to as “alt tags.”
 Adding image alt tags helps Google better understand what an image on your page is, but it also helps improve your site’s usability for visitors using screen readers.

-Beyond meta tags, it’s also important to optimize the page’s URL slug.
+Beyond meta tags, optimizing the page’s URL slug is also important.
 The “slug” of a URL refers to everything after your domain name.
-Keep your page’s URL slug short, relevant, unique to the page, and include the target keyword.
+Keep your page’s URL slug short, relevant, and unique to the page, and include the target keyword.

 Have you ever seen a search result with extra features, like star ratings or prices?
 Those are rich snippets, which is structured data that is used to add extra details about a site and page content that search engines can use to better display your page.